vengi-voxel/vengi/docs/voxedit/Index.md

 * Using the keybinding for `+actionexecute` (v) command allows you to also span an AABB with the cursor keys (resp. the keys that are bound to the `+movecursor[direction]` commands).
 * Enter places the reference position at the current cursor position
-* SHIFT+Tab opens the console (type cmdlist and cvarlist)
+* SHIFT+Tab opens the console (type `cmdlist` and `cvarlist`)

 ## Palette

 The editor is built around a palette of 256 colors.
 Custom palettes are supported.
+The images should have a 1x256 pixel dimension.

+In order to use some of the feature for procedurally generated content, you also have to define your material types with a lua script.
+See the existing palette lua script as a reference.